awsdocs/amazon-emr-release-guide/doc_source/UsingEMR_s3distcp.md

 If S3DistCp is unable to copy some or all of the specified files, the cluster step fails and returns a non\-zero error code\.
 If this occurs, S3DistCp does not clean up partially copied files\.

 **Important**
 S3DistCp does not support Amazon S3 bucket names that contain the underscore character\.
+S3DistCp does not support concatenation for Parquet files\.
+Use PySpark instead\.
+For more information, see [Concatenating Parquet files in Amazon EMR](https://aws.amazon.com/premiumsupport/knowledge-center/emr-concatenate-parquet-files/)\.

 ## S3DistCp Options<a name="UsingEMR_s3distcp.options"></a>